AFLplusplus/AFLplusplus/docs/ideas.md

 Optimization but the current implementation schedule only the mutations that were present on AFL.

-AFL++ added a lost of optional mutators like the Input-2-State one based on Redqueen, the Radamsa mutator, the Custom mutator (the user can define its own mutator) and the work is to generalize MOpt for all the current and future mutators.
+AFL++ added a lot of optional mutators like the Input-2-State one based on Redqueen, the Radamsa mutator, the Custom mutator (the user can define its own mutator) and the work is to generalize MOpt for all the current and future mutators.